-My name is Luke Collins, I am currently a visiting mathematics lecturer at the University of Malta, and this September I'm starting a PhD at UCL as a Heilbronn Doctoral Fellow, under the joint supervision of Alexey Pokrovskiy and Shoham Letzter.
+My name is Luke Collins, I am currently a visiting mathematics lecturer at the University of Malta, as well as a Heilbronn doctoral student at UCL, under the joint supervision of Alexey Pokrovskiy and Shoham Letzter.

 I graduated from the University of Malta with a first class double honours in Mathematics and Computer Science, and completed a Master's degree in Mathematics at the University of Warwick, graduating with distinction.
 My main research interests lie in graph theory, combinatorics, and number theory.
 Recently, I re-established the Malta Mathematical Society, and run it with the help of a group of dedicated undergraduates from the University of Malta.

-Outside of academia, I'm a researcher at Simply VC, a company specialising in Blockchain development and infrastructure; and I'm also cofounder of the mobile app company LearnD.
+Outside of academia, I was a researcher at Simply VC, a company specialising in Blockchain development and infrastructure; and I also cofounded the mobile app company LearnD.
 In my spare time, I enjoy listening to classical music, playing the piano, doing (ethical) hacking and practising Brazilian jiu-jitsu.
 I like reading about history, politics, theology and philosophy.

-I do not have any social media accounts—if you want to get in touch, email me at luke (at) collins (dot) mt.
+I don't really use social media—if you want to get in touch, email me at luke (at) collins (dot) mt.
 I am a member and supporter of the Free Software Foundation, a movement which advocates for users' rights to study the source code of programs executing on their machine.
 I make use of Arch Linux, and always run free (libre) whenever possible.

 My areas of interest in mathematical research are combinatorics, graph theory and number theory.